Kolokythokeftedes (pr. ko-lo-kee-tho-ke-FTE-thes) are one of the best mezedes (or appetizers) you can find in any Greek taverna during summer.

 These delicious morsels are perfect for a pre-dinner snack (mezes pl. mezedes, as we call them in Greek) or light lunch with a salad.

-The mixture passes from one spoon to the other, giving the shape of an elongated fritter and then fried.
+Put some of the mixture in one spoon.
+Hold two spoons in each hand, in opposite direction and pass the mixture from one spoon to the other, giving the shape of an elongated fritter and then fry on both sides.

 Serve them as a appetizer or as a side dish and are best eaten warm, accompanied by tzatziki or yoghurt and feta dip or tyrokafteri.